RanDumSocks/HKAutoTracker/README.md

 If the hover option doesn't show up, hit the refresh button next to CSS snippets.

 ## Running

+Simply double-click on `run.sh` to start the auto tracking script.

+### Manual Running
 Whenever you want to run the tracker again:
 1) Navigate to the auto-tracker folder, right click inside of it and select "Git Bash Here"
 2) In the window, enter in `node main.js`
 3) Repeat steps 4 & 5 in Set-Up

 ## Updating

+Simply click on `update.sh` to update the tracker to its latest version.

+### Manual Updating
 If the tracker is still running (after completing the Running steps), in the command window:

 ctrl-c (this stops the tracker)